DanOlson/beer_list/README.md

 ```

 Both .send_list and .send_lists accept an optional URL as the last argument.
 If you don't pass one,
 it will use the default in your configuration.
-If neither doesn't exist, it will raise an error.
+If neither exist, it will raise an error.

 ### Leads